 Keystone Species of the Microbiome

 Next, the report details the relative abundance of key strains of bacteria.

-Many who take the test will find that they have low abundance of a number of keystone strains of beneficial bacteria that becomes a key focus of their gut protocol.
+Many who take the test will find that they have a low abundance of a number of keystone strains of beneficial bacteria that become a key focus of their gut protocol.